 When you’re starting out, the best farm animals for beginners are often the smallest ones.
-There’s no problem with wanting to start out with easy farm animals and starting small is also a good way to choose the best homestead animals when beginning.
+There’s no problem with wanting to start out with easy farm animals.
+Starting small is also a good way to choose the best homestead animals when beginning.
 Especially when you know as little as I did!

 I read so many books about livestock, homesteading and what to start with.
-As a slightly seasoned homesteader, I want to tell you some information I wish I would’ve had about the types of livestock you should start with.
+As a seasoned homesteader, I want to tell you some information I wish I would’ve had.

 Top 3 best farm animals for beginners who want to raise livestock.

-The best advice I can give you on the farm is to be confident with your animals as a beginner.
+The best advice is to be confident with your animals as a beginner.
 You’re the boss, and if you act like it, they’ll know it.
 It hurts a little to be pecked by a chicken but not too bad.
 Wear some long sleeves and you’ll be fine!

 Ducks weren’t an animal we thought of raising when we bought our homestead.
 We inherited them and it turns out that they’re one of the best farm animals to raise if you’re a beginner!

-Ducks rarely get sick and they’re so easy going.
-If you give them a plot of land to graze on, they won’t need too much pellet feed because they’re great foragers, making them some of the best livestock for beginners.
+Also great hobby farm animals, ducks rarely get sick and they’re so easy going.
+If you give them a plot of land to graze on, they won’t need too much pellet feed.
+They’re great foragers, making them some of the best livestock for beginners.

 Ducks, like chickens, give you eggs and meat.
 You can also sell duck eggs for more than chicken eggs for many reasons.
 Duck eggs are BIG, Y’all!